 Inside we paid for her visa and then sat and waited.
 We talked to several other families.
 Two of them were also bringing home older children.
 One family was picking up their 7 year old daughter who they had hosted the previous summer and another family was bringing home 2 girls who were probably about 9 and 12.
 They said "We're older so we started older".
 Its nice to see the older ones going home.

-At exactly 2 PM a very American young man came out and explained what we would be given and what we had to do with our paperwork.
+At exactly 2 PM a very American young man came out and explained what we were about to be given and what we had to do with the paperwork.
 He said as soon as the plane touched the ground in the United States our kids would become citizens.
-Then he said to watch for our number and then step up to the window.
+Then he said to watch for our number and step up to the window.

 We were the second to be called at the first window.
-I was expecting an interview or at least for tem to ask us questions.
+I was expecting an interview or at least for them to ask us questions.
+I thought this was still a hurdle to overcome.

 But it was nothing like that.
 All they did was give us the paperwork and made sure we knew what to do with it.
-The young american man was the one who helped us.
-He reminded us 10 times not to open the manila envelope that was to be given to the INS in New York.
+The young American man was the one who helped us.
+He reminded us 10 times not to open the manila envelope, that it was to be given to the INS in New York.
 He said if it was open when we got there they would send us back to Russia.
 Then he said he wasn't joking.

 The whole thing took about 5 minutes and before we knew it we were back in the car and heading for the hotel.

-Our driver dropped us off and told us they would be back to get us at 9 AM to take us to the airport.
+Our driver dropped us off and told us they would be back to get us at 9 AM the next morning to take us to the airport.

-I didn't have the clothes or the stamina to face that weather so we settled down and watched Aladdin and Shrek 2 on TV.
+Since I didn't have the clothes or the stamina to face the weather, we settled down and watched Aladdin and Shrek 2 on the DVD player we brought and hooked up to the TV.

 By dinner we were pretty hungry but didn't want to spend too much since lunch had been a small fortune.

 At both ends of each even numbered floor there was a small cafe.
-After checking out a few different ones we found only one on our floor had a menu with some English.
+Each was different.
+After checking out a few of them, we found only one on our floor had a menu with some English.

 I asked first if they took Visa (yes) then asked if the prices were marked in rubles.
-(I had a bad experience with that on the first trip and wasn't going to make the same mistake twice).
+I wasn't going to make the same mistake twice... no way...
+THIS time I was ahead of the game!

 Yes the girl said... those are rubles.
 WOW I thought... only $5 for entrees.